As written by Patrick Culhane (pseud. of Max Allan Collins), Robert B. Parker & Loren D. Estleman

 Hey, it coulda happened!

-Fans of Collins' Nate Heller series, historical cime fiction, westerns or just ripping good yarns, should stand up and take notice.
-There's a new sheriff in town.
+Fans historical cime fiction, westerns or just ripping good yarns, should stand up and take notice.
+There’s a new marshall in town.